What is an internship?

 How many credits can I earn?

 Internships are an integral part of the educational process at Lang.
-During the fall and spring semesters, internships are available that offer one to eight credits (depending on your level); in the summer, internships offer one to six credits.
+During the fall and spring semesters, internships that offer one to eight credits (depending on your level) are available; summer internships offer one to six credits.
 Internships are experiential education, designed to introduce you to the opportunities and challenges of the professional environment, and are considered non–liberal arts credits.

 As an undergraduate, you can earn a total of 16 internship credits.
 You can earn no more than eight internship credits per academic year.
 In addition, you can apply no more than 24 credits toward graduation through the combination of independent studies, internships, and other individualized coursework.